 I really like making soup in a slow cooker because I can toss all the ingredients in the pot, turn it on (an important step, don’t forget!) and go about my day until it’s time to eat.

 - You don’t have to use a slow cooker for this soup.
 You can throw everything in a soup pot if you’d rather.
-If you do, I would shorten the cooking time to an hour instead of two.
-I think dishes cook at a higher heat on the stove top.
+If you do, shorten the simmering time to an hour.

 - Serves six to eight.

 - If you really want to love on your family or your guests, make cornbread to serve alongside.
 Don’t forget the butter!

 - 1.5 cups dried black eyed peas or 4.5 cups cooked

 - 1 smoked ham hock